 Linda, a prolific author, essayist, cultural commentator, and literary translator, described how she sees China, why she sees China the way she does, and on that basis share her thoughts on what Australia’s approach to the PRC should be.
 We also asked her to discuss the role of the propaganda in the culture and society of the PRC.

-University of Sydney Associate Professor Joyce Nip moderated the event.
+Linda was in conversation with University of Sydney Associate Professor Joyce Nip.